phrederick/Sony-SSM-14NXX-SSM-20NXX-RGB-Modification/README.md

 |<img src="https://i.imgur.com/JRme1tc.jpg" width="300">|An example image provided by Evan Twyford showing 2 PVM-14N6U monitors with reproduction faceplate decals produced by Gamma Ray Graphics|

 ## References and acknowledgements
+* Sam Theodore Byrd for PVM model-specific note on where to connect the external sync pin.
 * Evan Twyford, Industrial Designer - for creating and providing faceplate decal design files to suit original and modified monitors.
 * galaxius for designing and printing 3D-printable face buttons.
 * The official service manual for the 'SIIA' chassis: http://diagramas.diagramasde.com/otros/SSM-20N5U_9976686010-00e.pdf